 It Is All About Timing

 The day listings hit the market truly matters, we have tested this in a variety of ways over the last decade.
-The best results come from listing on Mondays with the caveat that showings do not begin till Saturday.
+The best results come from listing on Mondays with the caveat that showings do not begin until Friday.
 This is intentionally meant to bottleneck buyer interest and fan the interest level for the listing all week.
-Showings begin promptly on Saturday mornings at 8am and go through the day and typically into the middle of Sunday before we have a pre-determined deadline for highest and best offers.
+Showings begin promptly Friday at noon, go through Saturday morning at 8am-8pm and through the middle of Sunday before we have a pre-determined deadline for highest and best offers.
 Depending on the offer velocity, we can expedite the highest and best timeline to Saturday evening.

 A Bidding War

 The most common question every Seller asks me is: Am I obligated to take the first offer that is full price?
 Once Buyers and Brokers start coming through offers will begin rolling in the first evening showings begin.
-A good agent collects the offers and presents to the Sellers.
-A great agent is keeping buyers and brokers updated in real time on offer activity and most importantly working every offer against another to get them to come up with better terms and most importantly the highest price!
+ANY agent can simply collect offers and present to the Sellers.
+A GREAT agent is keeping every Buyer's agent and Buyer updated in real time on offer activity and most importantly working every offer against another to get them to come up with better terms and most importantly the highest price!
 Think about it, we live in the passive/agressive capital of the entire world!
 Buyers will always stretch when there are more offers on the table because it validates their decision to make an offer.
-We capitalize on the euphoria within the first few days of hitting the market and calling for all highest and best offers within 24-48 from the time showings are allowed is critical to maintain existing buyer offers and gain a few additional offers to the table.
+We capitalize on the euphoria within the first few days of hitting the market and calling for all highest and best offers within 24-48 from the time showings are allowed is critical to maintain existing buyer offers and gain additional offers to the table.

-In the case of 5716 Mount Normandale, we hit the market as a Coming Soon listing on Monday with showings beginning Saturday morning at 8am.
+In the case of 5716 Mount Normandale, we hit the market as a Coming Soon listing on Monday with showings beginning Friday.
 There were 17 groups the first day and 5 offers on the table.
 The first few are mainly offers at or around list price.
 At first glance they do not appear to be of much substance however they are the catalyst needed to get much better offers and offers #3, #4 & #5 were indeed substantially better with pricing 20-75k over list price.
 More often than not, a buyer writing an offer in multiples who knows there is already a handful of offers on the table think differently about writing.
 They know competition is fierce.
 They psychologically prepare for this and let their guard down on what it can take to be the winning bidder.
 Offers #6 and #7 started to dance around the terms my Sellers were looking for in addition to being 100k over list price.
 Saturday night I let all of the brokers who showed the property know that highest & best offers would be due Sunday at noon.
 Sunday still brought plenty more showings and another offer (number 8!) and right before noon I started working the agents that wrote the initial offers informing them how competitive it is and if they wanted to be in a compelling spot to win this home.
 Coaching every broker is important so they can set exceptions with their Buyers clients.
 The biggest problem of multiple offers is a listing agent that fails to keep everyone in the communication loop.
 Ofcourse a few offers raised their prices and one of the first offers that wrote came raised to $140k over list price giving us the terms and conditions we were looking for.
 Terms and conditions are some of the most overlooked components that truly define a strong offer.
 Tight inspection timelines, waiving financing contingencies and letting Sellers pick close dates are some of the terms that are on successful offers in right now.
-If you are looking to understand the value of your home in our current market let's have a conversation!
+It is this unique approach that sets us apart from the rest of the real estate agents in the market to being market makers.

 Posted by Ben Ganje on